VegaDeftwing/OpGuidesHugoSrc/content/Other/fediverse.md

 Speaking of both Federation and ActivityPub, usually the IndieWeb will also get mentioned, so...

+{{< speech big >}}

+Some time has passed since this page was written initial.
+Currently<footnote>July 20025</footnote> it's still the dominating protocol, but Bluesky and a few other application are using the [AT Protocol](https://en.wikipedia.org/wiki/AT_Protocol).

+There's a good amount of technical differences, but (at risk if annoying those that know better) you can hand-wavily say they're roughtly the same thing.

+{{< /speech >}}

+##

 ## The IndieWeb

 {{< quote "[indieweb.org](https://indieweb.org)" >}}